-The soil condition on and around a dike is of major importance during a reconstruction project.
+The soil condition on and around a levee is of major importance during a reconstruction project.
 An accurate estimation of future settlements allows for taking measures during the design phase.
-In this way, it can be ensured that the dike remains at height towards the future and offers proper protection against high water scenarios.
+In this way, it can be ensured that the levee remains at height towards the future and offers proper protection against high water scenarios.
 For estimating future settlements, HDSR used to work with the subsidence map from the Dutch government; a relatively coarse map based on publicly available data.
-Unfortunately, using this map, one cannot distinguish the dike from its hinterland.
+Unfortunately, using this map, one cannot distinguish the levee from its hinterland.
 Therefore, the map lacks the detail needed to assess the heterogeneous soil profile that is expected around rivers.

 The subsidence map of the Dutch government that HDSR used to work with.

 Project Sterke Lekdijk

 - Reinforcement of 55km primary levee

 - Protects a large part of the big Dutch cities from floods